craigmbooth/craigmbooth.github.io/_posts/blog/2015-11-05-selinux-for-mortals.md

 Check the usual suspects (`/var/log/httpd/*`) and everything is 403ing.
 Not too helpful, we knew that.
 Take a look at `/var/log/messages` and

     setroubleshoot:  SELinux is preventing /usr/bin/httpd from getattr access on the directory /home/fred.
-Fomr complete selinux messages, run [a command].
+For complete selinux messages, run [a command].

 This command will tell you the issues that happened, and frequently give you suggestions to fix them.

 ## Apache In Other Directories